Nicholas Hughes: Professional career

 During his scientific career, Hughes advanced the field of stream ecology as a prominent Alaskan biologist.
 According to Fairbanks reporter Dermot Cole:

 Hughes resigned from his faculty position at UAF in December 2006, but continued his scientific research of king salmon until his death.

 Death

-On March 16, 2009, Hughes hanged himself in his home in Fairbanks, Alaska.
-According to his sister Frieda and his UAF colleagues, he had long been battling with depression.
+On March 16, 2009, Hughes died by suicide in his home in Fairbanks, Alaska.
+According to his sister Frieda and his UAF colleagues, he had long battled depression.